MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-key-availability-key-understand.md

 Once you call in to use the availability key, you can access your mailboxes within minutes.

-### Recovery time for SharePoint Online, Team Sites, and OneDrive for Business
+### Recovery time for SharePoint Online, OneDrive for Business, and Teams files

 This operation is proportional to the number of sites in your organization.
 Once you call Microsoft to use the availability key, you should be fully online within about four hours.